Philipp-Sc/cosmos-rust-bot/README.md

 ## About

-**CRB** is currently undergoing a rewrite.
-Available functionality will be described here shortly.
+## Use Case #1

+- Lookup on-chain information and subscribe to get notified on state changes.
+- Easy access via Telegram bot.

+## Use Case #2

+- Set notifications (events) to trigger/execute on-chain actions.
+(Send, Execute Contract,..)
+- Requires: You to manage a (Linux) Server and provide a wallet seed phrase.
+- Secure acces via Signal Messenger.

+## Description

-It is intended to be used by **coders, developers and technically-skilled users** to make use of automation.
+**CRB** is intended to be used by **coders, developers and technically-skilled users** to make use of automation.
 At the same time **CRB** can be compiled to a single executable that is easy to use with few dependencies.
 Making it easy to deploy and use right away.